Quantized Hall drift in a frequency-encoded photonic Chern insulator: Introduction

 To overcome this challenge, we capitalize on the concept of synthetic dimensions which roots in the use of some internal degrees of freedom of a particle to mimic spatial coordinates~\cite{ozawa_topological_2019, yuan_synthetic_2018-1}.
-Here, we make use of the cavity modes of light confined in an optical fibre loop to encode a honeycomb lattice in frequency space.
-Independent tuning of the inter-site hopping amplitude and phase is achieved via suitable electro-optical modulation of the loop's refractive index~\cite{ozawa_synthetic_2016, dutt_experimental_2019, sriram_quantized_2024}.
-This allows implementing the Haldane model across its topological phase diagram while maintaining clearly resolved bandgaps.
-Taking profit of the driven-dissipative nature of our system, we realise a complete tomography of the Bloch modes to extract the Berry curvature over the Brillouin zone (BZ) and the resulting Chern number of each band.
-We further evidence the hallmark of quantum Hall physics: a quantized transverse drift of light in frequency space induced by a synthetic electric field.
+Here, we make use of an optical fiber loop platform inspired by electro-optics frequency combs~\cite{parriaux_electro-optic_2020} to encode a honeycomb lattice in frequency space.
+Independent tuning of the inter-site hopping amplitude and phase is achieved via suitable electro-optical modulation of the loop's refractive index~\cite{ozawa_synthetic_2016, dutt_experimental_2019, sriram_quantized_2025}.
+Although our platform uses magneto-optical components (i.e. optical isolators and circulators) to improve the cavity lifetime, the breaking of time-reversal symmetry in frequency space, necessary to open a topological gap, is achieved by tuning the phase of the refractive index temporal modulation.
+This allows implementing a Haldane-like model across its topological phase diagram while maintaining clearly resolved bandgaps.
+Taking profit of the driven-dissipative nature of our system, we realize a comprehensive study of the bulk topology of this Haldane-like model.
+First, we perform a detailed tomography of the Bloch modes to extract the Berry curvature over the Brillouin zone (BZ) and the resulting Chern number of each band.
+Then, we evidence an anomalous transverse drift of light in frequency space induced by a synthetic electric field.
+As a hallmark of quantum Hall physics, we show that the frequency integral of this transverse drift is quantized thus providing a driven-dissipative analogue of the quantum Hall conductivity.

+The structure of the article is the following.
+In Sec.\ref{sec:Haldane}, we give a short review of the Haldane model.
+Its implementation in the synthetic frequency set-up is presented in Sec.\ref{sec:implementation}.
+In Sec.\ref{sec:experiments} we summarize our experimental results for the band structure, the tomography of the Bloch bands and the extraction of the Berry curvature, and for the anomalous displacement and the quantized Hall drift.
+Conclusions and perspectives are finally given in Sec.\ref{sec:conclu}.
+Details on the experimental system and the experimental protocols are given in the Appendices.